nberkow/A1X1/README.md

 ## Overall Approach

 ### Background
 My first step was to read about endometriosis in some high level sources (e.g. Wikipedia, review articles).
-My goal was to get familiar with the disease and the state of research into it.
+My goal was to build familiarity with the disease and the state of research into it.
 I found some key takeaways:

 #### Endometriosis
 Endometriosis is a disease of the female reproductive system where endometrial tissue that normally grows inside the uterus grows outside the uterus (or on a part of the uterus that doesn't normally contain those cells).